Fortifications of Famagusta: Venetian rule

 The Fourth Ottoman–Venetian War broke out in 1570, when an Ottoman force invaded Cyprus and took control of most of the island including Nicosia within a few months.
 On 15 September, Ottomans surrounded Famagusta, which was the last Venetian stronghold on the island, and began the Siege of Famagusta.
 The city held out until August 1571, when the Venetians asked for terms of surrender.
 Although terms were agreed and the inhabitants began to evacuate the city, at the surrender ceremony Lala Mustafa Pasha learned that some Muslim prisoners had been killed and he had the Venetian commander Marco Antonio Bragadin mutilated and flayed alive, and the remaining Christians in the city were massacred.

 Ottoman rule to present day

 The Ottomans repaired the damaged parts of the walls, but did not make any major alterations.
 The city began to expand outside its walls in the late Ottoman period, and this increased after Cyprus fell under British rule.

 Although many buildings within the old city of Famagusta is in a state of disrepair, the fortifications are still in relatively good condition.

 Layout

-The fortifications of Famagusta consist of an enceinte which is surrounded by a rock-hewn ditch on the landward side, and the harbour on the seaward side.
+The fortifications of Famagusta consist of an Enceinte which is surrounded by a rock-hewn ditch on the landward side, and the harbour on the seaward side.
 Like the fortifications of Rhodes, which were built by the Knights Hospitaller between the 14th and 16th centuries, the walls of Famagusta show the transition between medieval fortification and the bastioned fortifications of the early modern period.

+Famagusta's city walls feature 14 bastions, two gates and the Othello Castle.
+There were originally two gates into the city through the fortifications, the Land Gate in the south-west corner and the Sea Gate (Porta del mare) by the port.
+The 14 bastions were named after Venetian families and are part of the Venetian fortifications that encircle the historic city center.
+These 14 bastions are;